MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 | \<=      | This operator checks whether the first value is less than or equal to the second value. | @"riskScore" \<= 500 |

 ## BIN Lookup functions
-BIN Lookup functions provide payment card account information (for example, card network, card type, card country code) based on bank identification number (BIN).
+BIN Lookup functions provide payment card account information (for example, card network, card type, card country code, card category) based on bank identification number (BIN).
 Data for BIN Lookup is sourced from leading third-party BIN data providers and then curated by Microsoft Fraud Protection.

 | Operator                       | Description | Example |
 |--------------------------------|-------------|---------|